KappyVerma/theadventurelog/README.md

 - **Primary Users**: Travel enthusiasts who want to document and share their travel experiences.

-- **How They Use It**: Users can sign up, create and manage bucket lists, leave comments, upload images, and rate different types of places.
+- **How They Use It**: Users can sign up, create and manage bucket lists, create notes, upload images, and rate different types of places.

 ### Features

 - **User Authentication**: Allow users to sign up, log in, and manage their profiles.

-- **Bucket List Management**: Create, edit, and delete destinations in the user's bucket list.Mark destinations as visited.
+- **Bucket List Management**: Create, edit, and delete destinations in the user's bucket list.
+Mark destinations as visited.

-- **Comments, Images, and Ratings**: Users can leave comments and upload images for each destination and rate various types of places.
+- **Notes, Images, and Ratings**: Users can create notes and upload images for each destination and rate various types of places.

 ## Implementation